Siminov/hybrid/README.md

-Siminov Hybrid ORM (Object Relationship Mapping) - Android + PhoneGap
+Siminov Web ORM (Object Relationship Mapping) - Android + PhoneGap
 ===================================================

-A Hybrid Application, by definition is derived from a combination of technologies, approaches or elements of different kinds.
-With respect to mobile applications, a hybrid application leverages best of both native and mobile web technologies.
+A Web Application, by definition is derived from a combination of technologies, approaches or elements of different kinds.
+With respect to mobile applications, a web application leverages best of both native and mobile web technologies.

-In Hybrid Environment, it is very difficult to map JavaScript/Java objects to relational database, but Siminov makes application developer life easy and simple by mapping JavaScript/Java objects to relational database.
+In Web Environment, it is very difficult to map JavaScript/Java objects to relational database, but Siminov makes application developer life easy and simple by mapping JavaScript/Java objects to relational database.

 Siminov can be used with PhoneGap.
 It enables application developers to build applications for mobile devices using JavaScript, HTML5 and CSS3, instead of device-specific languages such as Java.